JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

   -  list all log entry
 - [x] Setup client
 - [x] list all log entries on map
+- [ ] Setup Double click on any location on map to pop up marker with different color(so that we know it was not added via api) and a form with it in UI for User to just add that log entry instead of specifying latitude & longitude manually via API.
 - [ ] create form to add a new entry
 - [ ] setup map sdk

+> #### Extra's

+- [ ] save the morgan generated logs in database or local storage. refer https://www.npmjs.com/package/morgan dual logging in apache format and uuid to each request section.

 > #### Tech Stack